Louis-Takow/API-testing-with-POSTMAN/README.md

-# Project Name - Postman Collection Setup Guide
+# Project Name - Postman Collection Setup Guide for HEROKUAPP

 This guide will walk you through the steps required to clone this repository, import the JSON file into Postman, and run the collection smoothly using **Postman Collection Runner** and **Newman** (CLI tool).